Kieran-Metcalf/moving_average_multimeter_modification/README.md

 Moving averages are common in Financial Analytics.

 Resistance is not a fundamental physical quantity since its quantity or value is dependent on several varying factors such as, the size, type, and other physical characteristics of a material
-Choice of 'machine' language
+Choice of language, form C#, python, php, fortran matlab.
-Call Fortran as reistance depends on fundamenal phyical quantities. https://stackoverflow.com/questions/48592326/moving-average-with-mask-in-fortran
+Call Fortran form one of the languags as it is a physics challenge.
+Reistance depends on fundamenal phyical quantities. https://stackoverflow.com/questions/48592326/moving-average-with-mask-in-fortran

 Motivation: